lukso-network/network-genesis-deposit-contract/README.md

 #### `DepositEvent` log

-Every deposit emits a `DepositEvent` log for consumption by the beacon chain.
-The LUKSO genesis deposit contract does little validation, pushing most of the validator onboarding logic to the beacon chain.
+Every deposit emits a `DepositEvent` log for consumption by LUKSO's mainnet chain.
+The LUKSO genesis deposit contract does little validation, pushing most of the validator onboarding logic to LUKSO's mainnet chain.
 In particular, the proof of possession (a BLS12-381 signature) is not verified by the deposit contract.

 ### `get_deposit_count` function